-Thermal bridging and compliance with Building Regulations require that thermal bridging be taken into account in SAP and SBEM Calculations.
-The junctions that need to be accounted for include wall-floor junctions, wall-roof junctions, lintels, jambs, sills, intermediate floors, balconies, corners, party walls and other significant junctions.
-Their effects are expressed in terms of Ψ -values, or linear thermal transmittance values, and, unless they are recognised accredited details, they should be evaluated using thermal simulation software, following agreed conventions and standards.
+Thermal bridging

-A standard default value of Ψ -Value 0.15 can be entered into the SAP, although if accredited construction, although details are confirmed, the Ψ -value can be entered manually.
+Building Regulations require that thermal bridging be taken into account in SAP and SBEM calculations.
+The junctions that need to be accounted for include wall-floor junctions, wallroof junctions, lintels, jambs, sills, intermediate floors, balconies, corners, party walls and other significant junctions.
+Their effects are expressed in terms of Ψ -Values, or linear thermal transmittance values, and, unless they are recognised Accredited Details, they should be evaluated using thermal simulation software, following agreed conventions and standards.
+A standard default value of Ψ -Value 0.15 can be entered into the SAP.
+Although if Accredited Construction details are confirmed the Ψ -Value can be entered manually.